IQSS/dataverse/doc/release-notes/6807-binder.md

-Binder has been added as an external tool.
+Binder has been added to the list of external tools that can be added to a Dataverse installation.
 From the dataset page, you can launch Binder, which spins up a computational environment in which you can explore the code and data in the dataset, or write new code, such as a Jupyter notebook.